 Self-care is any activity that we intentionally do in order to take care of our mental, emotional, and physical health.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.
 (PsychCentral.com)

-Self-care involves realizing and prioritizing what YOU need to do to take care of YOU.
-It is not selfish because, when you feel good about yourself, you will be able to give back to others and live a life of purpose.
+Self-care involves realizing and prioritizing what you need to do to take care of you.
+It is not selfish, because when you feel good about yourself, you will be able to give back to others and live a life of purpose.
 And when you live a life of purpose, you will no longer feel like life is a meaningless void where you are just taking up space.
-It’s a perfect circle.

 Self-Care is Not One-Size-Fits-All